Bala-Subramanian-G/Python-Mini-project/README.md

 # Python-Mini-project
-I have created some miniprojects in python.
+I have created some miniprojects in Python.
 They are
 - Rock Paper Scissors
 - Flames
 - Fair coin testing